 My mom is obviously having a great time though, and that was the important thing lol

 Look at how cute the beeswax candles are!
-I really liked the tiny gingerbread house one and the second or third time we walked by this cart I caved and let my mom buy it for me.
+I really liked the tiny gingerbread house one (that you can't see here) and the second or third time we walked by this cart I caved and let my mom buy it for me.

 Look how cute he is though ><